ProjectWaves24/MicrowaveHyperMatlab/README.md

 # MicrowaveHyperMatlab

-Here is description of Matlab code (located in the file MatlabCodeAlltimes.zip)
+ Matlab code (located in  zip-files) is used for real-time temperature monitoring in the process of microwave thermometry.

+ The code in

 used for generation of data for C++/PETSc code located in  private directory